Measuring GTM Effectiveness with Website Intelligence

 • Net Promoter Score (NPS) - Measure of customer satisfaction and loyalty

-3. Why measurement is often flawed
+3. Why Measurement is Often Flawed

 The Role of Website Intelligence in GTM Measurement

-• Wasted retargeting budget: Generic remarketing campaigns target everyone instead of promising accounts
+• Wasted retargeting budget: Generic remarketing campaigns target everyone instead of promising accounts.

-Person-level website identification uses several technical methods working together:
+Person-level website identification employs several technical methods:

 Modern website intelligence platforms add more techniques:

-• Data enrichment connects to external databases for contact information, LinkedIn profiles, and interaction history
+• Data enrichment connects to external databases for contact information, LinkedIn profiles, and interaction history.

 Improving GTM Funnel Visibility with Visitor Data